 Choose a day

 Choose a day when you will sit down for 10-15 minutes and update your calendar and planner for the upcoming week.
 Try to do it on the same day and time (if you can) every week, as this will help form a habit.
 I always prefer to review my calendar on a Sunday, Sunday tends to be a good day to plan your week as it’s a sort of “get your life together” kind of day.
-Put yourself in a relaxed mind-set by putting on your comfy clothes, listen to your favourite music, grab a warm or refreshing drink and open up your calendar.
+Put yourself in a relaxed mindset by putting on your comfy clothes, listening to your favourite music, grabbing a warm or refreshing drink and opening up your calendar.
 The idea behind this is to remove any unnecessary stress while you plan your week ahead.